Clustering with missing data: which equivalent for Rubin's rules?: Method

 \subsection{Partitions pooling}

-In the context of clustering, pooling partitions refers to consensus clustering.
-Based on the literature in this research field when data are complete, we propose an equivalent of the first rule (Equation \ref{rubin1}).
+In the context of clustering, partitions pooling refers to consensus clustering.
+Based on the literature in this research field when data are complete, we are going to propose an equivalent of the first rule (Equation \ref{rubin1}).